callahantiff/PheKnowLator/resources/node_data/README.md

 ##### 🛑 ASSUMPTIONS 🛑
 The algorithm makes the following assumptions:
 - All metadata data sets should be written to `./resources/node_data`
+  - There will be one file per edge type and is labeled such that the edge type occurs at the beginning of the file (e.g. `chemical-gene_metadata.txt`).
 - Each metadata file, in addition to containing the primary node identifier (labeled as `ID`), will contain 1 to 4 additional columns labeled: `Label`, `Description`, `Synonym`, and `DbXref`.
 An example of these data types is shown below for the Ensembl transcript identifier `ENST00000000412`: